cde-ev/cdedb2/doc/source/Introduction_Readme.rst

   None, True)``.
 * HTML pages with a big form for data entry should have no links which redirect and cause the entered data to be lost.
+* Email addresses are lower-cased.
+(This has to be taken into account during migration!)